 Anastasia Russa, Artist – Born in Moscow, based in London.
 Anastasia studied Monumental painting in Moscow & Fine Art in University of the Arts London.
 She participates in different solo and group exhibitions in both countries, and is the winner of the Portobello Wall Art Project London 2018.
 Find more here

-Sara Twomey, Artist – Sara has obtained a degree in Fine Art and she has taught art in colleges and Pupil Referral Units in London.
+Sara Twomey, Artist & Ops Lead – Sara has obtained a degree in Fine Art and she has taught art in colleges and Pupil Referral Units in London.
 Sara has also worked as the Assistant Manager of the studio for the artist Damien Hirst.
 She is currently making my own Paintings, everything from landscape, cubism, to abstract painting.
 Fine more here

-George Dunkerton, Artist – George has an art degree and a history of tea blending, with experience running a variety of tasting events in London.
+George Dunkerton, Ops Lead – George has an art degree and a history of tea blending, with experience running a variety of tasting events in London.
 He is now working with a number of charities assisting on creative workshops for children & also organising artistic outlets for refugees.
 He believes in creativity being good for the mind, and a good cuppa (or glass of wine) doesn’t hurt either!

 Rob Conway, Artist – As an illustrator, Rob has produced work for national magazines, as well as design for costume, theater and books.
 In recent years work has moved into art education, working with a number of art galleries and schools both nationwide and internationally in the hope of creating the next generation of artists.